-equals the sum of the rank of the $\lambda_g$-pairing of $\kappa$ classes against boundary classes
+equals the sum of the rank of the $\lambda_g$-pairing of $\kappa$-classes against boundary classes

-and the rank of the $\lambda_g\lambda_{g - 1}$ pairing
+and the rank of the $\lambda_g\lambda_{g - 1}$-pairing }

-\end{RT} These theorems will be proven by direct combinatorial analysis of the well~known formulae for calculating the integrals arising in the pairings.
-In particular, we have no geometric explanation of the Rank~Theorem, which connects the compact~type case and the smooth case.
+These theorems will be proven by direct combinatorial analysis of the well~known formulae for calculating the integrals arising in the pairings.
+In particular, we have no geometric explanation of the Rank~Theorem, which connects the compact-type case and the smooth case.